j0912345/bopl-hitbox-visualizer/README.md

 # IMPORTANT NOTES
 - The real hitbox of rectanlges is in the center of the lines drawn on screen.
 Higher line thicknesses thus will extend further from the real hitbox.
 - The real hitboxes of circles are always drawn exactly, no matter the line thickness.
 Higher line thicknesses will have more inwards padding but won't extend past the real hitbox.
+- Shapes that are mulit-colored are internally marked as active, and black and white if internally marked as disabled.

 # Credits
 - Programming: